 Deciding which ones a sunflower hosts is essential for determining whether they should stay or go.
 Depending on the species, sunflowers may grow as annuals or perennial varieties in U.S. Department of Agriculture plant hardiness zones 6 through 9

-Many sunflowers, whether annuals or many of the perennial varieties suitable for U.S. Department of Agriculture plant hardiness zones 3 through 9, have nectar-secreting pores protruding from the bases of their tender new leaves.
+Many sunflowers, whether annuals or one of the many perennial varieties, have nectar-secreting pores protruding from the bases of their tender new leaves.
 Called extrafloral nectaries, these pores attract ants even before the sunflowers bloom.